ahmetcanozturk/JPwdManager/README.md

 # JPwdManager
-simple password manager (nodejs - electron)
+simple password manager with nodejs and electron.

+passwords are stored in encrypted json file (content/data.json) file.